 LED display helps keep track of battery life and if this razor needs cleaning.

 On a full charge (takes one hour to charge), this razor will last for around 45 minutes.
 That’s equivalent to about 15 shaves if your average shaving time is 3 minutes.

 Here’s a product video from Panasonic that shows you the different features…

 A lot of men who’ve used this razor said that this razor does cut really close thanks to the 5 shaving elements and the powerful motor.

 Few men compared this to Braun and said the same thing – this razor shaves closer compared to the Series 7 and Series 9.
 The latter is Braun’s top of the line electric shaver at the moment and has four cutting elements.

 Panasonic’s head is more flexible than the Braun’s that only pivots forward and back.
-This razor also pivots from side to side giving it more agility.
+This razor also rotates from side to side, giving it more agility.
 This helps it shave areas like the neck easier.

 It also takes some practice navigating the large head over tight areas like the lip and chin area.

 Another potential issue would be the noise as foil shavers tend to be louder and with a powerful motor and one extra blade, expect this to be louder than a Philips Norelco.